polca/premise/docs/introduction.rst

 *Strengths:*

 * Integrated coverage of land, energy, water, and agriculture systems — GCAM’s key advantage over the other IAMs.
-* Moderate detail in electricity (27) and fuels (24), sufficient for energy–land–water linkages.
+* Moderate detail in electricity (41) and fuels (48), sufficient for energy–land–water linkages.
 * Includes biomass and CDR pathways with explicit land-use competition interactions.

 *Limitations:*

-* Very limited representation of the transport sector (no dedicated passenger car, freight, or modal breakdowns), which means technology-level transport pathways cannot be explored with premise.
+* Transport coverage is lower than REMIND(-EU) and TIAM-UCL for passenger cars and road freight.
-* Industrial detail (cement 2, steel 8) is lower than in IMAGE and REMIND, reflecting its broader systems focus rather than technology granularity.
+* Industrial detail is uneven across sectors (cement 12, steel 23), reflecting its broader systems focus rather than technology granularity.

+**MESSAGE**

+*Strengths:*

+* Good coverage in electricity (43), fuels (24), and heat (30).
+* Strong representation of cement-related mappings (26), alongside steel (14).
+* Includes biomass (3) and carbon dioxide removal pathways (7).

+*Limitations:*

+* No transport-sector mappings are currently available (bus, passenger cars, rail, road, sea freight, and two-wheelers).
+* Coverage is lower than IMAGE, REMIND(-EU), and TIAM-UCL in several sectors, with 151 mapped variables in total.

 Choosing the right scenario
 ---------------------------